 - Christmas Pinwheel Cookies

-Gradually, add sugar (1 tbsp at a time), while constantly mixing.
+- Gradually, add sugar (1 tablespoon at a time), while constantly mixing.

 - Read all my tips above.